At least 24 shot, 5 killed in West Texas rampage, official says; suspect dead

 Odessa police chief Michael Gerke said that the tally of victims included three injured law enforcement officers and at least 21 civilians.
 It was not clear whether the number of dead included the shooter, nor was it clear whether that number was included among the 21 civilian victims.

+"Prior to the vehicle coming to a complete stop, the male driver (and only occupant in the vehicle) pointed a rifle toward the rear window of his car and fired several shots toward the DPS patrol unit," the DPS sad.
+"The patrol unit was occupied by two Troopers, and one was hit by the gunfire."

+"The suspect fled the scene and continued shooting innocent people, including a Midland police officer and an Odessa police officer.
+The Trooper is in serious but stable condition, and the two other officers are in stable condition at a local hospital," the department said.

-City spokesperson Devin Sanchez told Fox News that the incident began with the shooting of a Texas state trooper at 3:17 p.m. during a traffic stop on Interstate 20 in Midland County.
-After that shooting, the suspect continued west into Odessa and shot another person Interstate 20 before driving around the eastern part of the city, where there are multiple scenes and victims, the official said.
-At some point, the subject stole a mail truck, and there were additional shootings, the official said.
+After the initial shooting, the suspect continued west into Odessa and shot another person on Interstate 20 before driving around the eastern part of the city, where there are multiple scenes and victims, the official said.
+At some point, the subject stole a mail van and committed additional shootings, officials said.

 The suspect then traveled back east in the stolen mail truck toward the movie theater, where various law enforcement agencies contacted him.
 Gunfire was exchanged, and the suspect was killed.